publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schI/m__us_usc_t8_s1101.md

 >                 Clause (i) shall not be construed to affect the authority, numerical limitations, or terms for provision of status, under subparagraph (D).

->             “(F)  __Fiscal years 2015 and 2016__  __.—__
+>             “(F)  __Fiscal years 2015, 2016, and 2017__  __.—__

 >             In addition to any unused balance under subparagraph (D), for the period beginning on the date of the enactment of this subparagraph \[Dec.
-19, 2014\] and ending on September 30, 2016, the total number of principal aliens who may be provided special immigrant status under this section shall not exceed 4,000.
+19, 2014\] until such time that available special immigrant visas under subparagraphs (D) and (E) and this subparagraph are exhausted,, \[sic\] the total number of principal aliens who may be provided special immigrant status under this section shall not exceed 7,000.
 For purposes of status provided under this subparagraph—

->                 “(i) the period during which an alien must have been employed in accordance with paragraph (2)(A)(ii) must terminate on or before September 30, 2015;
+>                 “(i) the period during which an alien must have been employed in accordance with paragraph (2)(A)(ii) must terminate on or before December 31, 2016;

->                 “(ii) the principal alien seeking special immigrant status under this subparagraph shall apply to the Chief of Mission in accordance with paragraph (2)(D) not later than December 31, 2015; and
+>                 “(ii) the principal alien seeking special immigrant status under this subparagraph shall apply to the Chief of Mission in accordance with paragraph (2)(D) not later than December 31, 2016; and

 >                 “(iii) the authority to issue visas shall commence on the date of the enactment of this subparagraph \[Dec.
-19, 2014\] and shall terminate on March 31, 2017.
+19, 2014\] and shall terminate on the date such visas are exhausted.

 >         “(4) __Application process.—__